Barbara Gittings: Legacy

+Also in 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Gittings for 1964.

 Personal life

 Gittings sang in choral groups for most of her life, spending over 50 years in the Philadelphia Chamber Chorus.
 She and her life partner, Katherine Lahusen aka Kay Tobin, met in 1961 at a picnic in Rhode Island.
 Gittings and Lahusen were together for 46 years.

 In 1997, Gittings and Lahusen pushed the AARP to grant couple's membership to them, for a reduced price on health insurance.
-One of their last acts as an activists was to come out in the newsletter published by the assisted living facility they resided in.
+One of their last acts as activists was to come out in the newsletter published by the assisted living facility they resided in.

 Death

 On February 18, 2007, Gittings died in Kennett Square, Pennsylvania after a long battle with breast cancer.
 She was survived by her life partner, Kay Tobin Lahusen, and her sister, Eleanor Gittings Taylor.